-Established in 1946, Olympic College has been educating and supporting veterans since its earliest days.
+Established in 1946, Olympic College has been educating and supporting veterans and military families since its earliest days.
 We remain committed to our military-connected students and specify honorably-discharged veterans and military members in our non-discrimination policy.

-This page provides information about support for military or veterans, for both students, and OC employees.
+This page provides information about support for military or veteran students, both for OC students and also OC employees.
+Students can also use some of the resources on this page as research starting points.

 Under the Washington Law Against Discrimination (RCW 49.60), it is illegal to discriminate on the basis of "honorably discharged veteran or military status."
 The law applies to any individual who served in any branch of the Armed Forces, including the National Guard and Reserves, fulfilled his or her service obligations, and received an honorable discharge or a discharge for medical reasons with an honorable record.
 It also includes any individual who is currently an active or reserve member in any branch of the Armed Forces.